 This rulebook focuses on correctly playing every aspect of the Star Wars Trading Card Game.
-The contents of this expanded rulebook in conjunction with the SARD are the highest authority and should be referenced for any rules queries or disputes.
+The contents of this rulebook are the highest authority and should be referenced for any rules queries or disputes.

 When no rule can be found, even if one is sure it exists but can't find it, it is acceptable for players to agree upon a rule or to rely upon a precedent that exists in a similar ruling.